 Online Tools for Instructional Continuity

 Emergencies related to severe weather or a health crisis can result in missed class time for students and instructors.
-UNM recommends the following to keep a main campus or branch class going if you or students can’t safely get to class.
-UNM recognizes that not all students and faculty will be able to access the internet regularly in some emergency contexts; we encourage students and faculty to communicate about possible alternative formats.
+Not all students and faculty will be able to access the internet regularly in some emergency contexts.

 Faculty have many options for supporting instruction, in person and online.
+For the Fall 2021 semester, classes with students who plan to attend entirely online must be scheduled as an Online or Hybrid course.
 This page provides some quick-start documents for using institutionally supported tools for online media, web conferencing, and instruction.
-Through collaboration between IT Academic Technologies, the Center for Teaching and Learning / Center for Digital Learning, UNM Online, and others, there are a variety of support resources to get you started.
+Through collaboration between IT Academic Technologies, the Center for Teaching and Learning, UNM Online, and others, there are a variety of support resources to get you started.
 Need a little personalized help?
-Webinars, drop in Virtual Consultations, phone support and much moire is available.
+Webinars, drop in Virtual Consultations, phone support and much more is available.
 See the "Getting Help and Support" section at the bottom of this page.